Yoo Yeon Sung (성유연)

 Recent News

-• November 2024: Hosted online QANTA data collection (Round 2) for Human-grounded LLM calibration evaluation.
+• November 2024: Hosted online QANTA data collection (Round 2).
 Official webpage

 • May 2024: Started summer internship at Megagon Labs!